cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- Authorized user should about to click the delete account on the profile page to remove their account.
+- Authorized users should be about to click the delete account on the profile page to remove their account.

 Implementation:

-- Below the profile form, if user is not superuser they will see the 'delete account' button next to the submit buttom.
+- Below the profile form, if the user is not a superuser they will see the 'delete account' button next to the submit button.
 - Once they click the button, they will visit a confirm page with some warning message.
-- They can also click return button to return to profile page.
+- They can also click the return button to return to the profile page.
-- Once they click the delete button, a modal component will pop up for the final confirm.
+- Once they click the delete button, a modal component will pop up for the final confirmation.
-- User can close the modal and return to the website, but once user click that button, they will redirect to landing page and their account will be removed.
+- Users can close the modal and back to the website.
+If users click the delete button in the modal, their account will be removed, and they will redirect to the landing page.
-- Related message should show up once the action is made.
+- The related message should show up once the action is complete.

 <br>